-A discussion on this dynamic and evolving landscape took place at the Coalition for Networked Information (CNI) Executive Roundtable in Washington, DC on the morning of December 10, 2012.
-Representatives from 13 higher education institutions described their experiences, concerns, strategies, and future plans.
+A discussion of these and other issues took place at the Coalition for Networked Information (CNI) Executive Roundtable in Baltimore, Maryland on April 2, 2012.* Teams from 11 higher education institutions described their experiences, concerns, strategies, and future plans.

 Some key perspectives from institutional participants included these observations:

 - Only a minority of institutions represented at the roundtable had an overall institutional strategy for mobile devices, platforms, and content.
 While some campuses desire a consistent look and feel for information on mobile devices, few have achieved this goal.
 Some campuses have an institutional app, that includes a number of features, but this is available alongside many separate departmental or functional mobile offerings, which may be available as apps or may be available on a mobile-compatible website.
 In many cases, individual units, programs or schools (especially professional schools) embark on a specific mobile path because they have a particular sense of urgency related to their program, and this may precede readiness by other parts of the institution.
 It is also interesting to note that, for many colleges and universities today, the “front page” of the campus website is managed or coordinated by a communications/public relations group.
 These groups are often eager to see high quality applications developed for a range of platforms that replicate or substitute for the institutional website and extend the “brand”.